dreamking60/d3-start-to-finish-leanpub/manuscript/23 Flourish popup library.md

 The code is mostly the same as the code in the D3 Event Handling chapter.
 The main differences are:

-* a Flourish popup is initialized and assigned to the variable `popup`
+* a Flourish popup is initialised and assigned to the variable `popup`
 * `handleMouseover` sets the popup position by passing `this` into `.point`. (`this` is the HTML/SVG element that triggered the event.)
 * the content is set using `.html` and `.draw` is called to make the popup visible
 * `handleMouseout` hides the popup using `.hide`